matrix-org/matrix-spec-proposals/proposals/3953-capability-dag.md

 By default, events are not sendable.
 `events`: Names events that should have dedicated capabilities that entities (servers, users) must posses to be able to send them.
-`events_default`: true if any event not named in `events` should be sendable by an entity possesing `m.room.server_capability.events_default`.
+`events_default`: true if any event not named in `events` should be sendable by an entity possessing `m.room.server_capability.events_default`.
 `state_default`: true if any state event not named in `events` should be sendable by an entity possessing `m.room.server_capability.state_default`.